ADv0rnik/weather_collector/README.md

 3. Run `python manage.py runserver` command to run server on the local machine

-4. The weather-collector is using Celery together with Redis to manage async tasks.
+4. The weather-collector is using Celery together with RabbitMQ to manage async tasks.
 Run the following commands:
 ```commandline
 docker run -d -p 6379:6379 redis